 Data will remain available for five years after the payment of the final balance.
-Long-term data preservation should be discussed and decided during the last consortium meeting in Albania planned till month 48.
+Long-term data preservation should adhere to the principles detailed in this present document.

 4. Data security

 Our data security measures follow four main principles:

 - 1. data is stored at different providers, - 2. data storage hard drives should be kept in separate buildings, - 3. there is both on-line and offline storage for cases of virus attack, - 4. there should be a complete offline copy of all data that cannot be reached by all colleagues for the protection against human error.